 - Gain Knowledge

-The architecture of the Shaktipeeth resembles that of Kalinga temple tombs and also quintessential Bangla aatchhala styled Natmandir.
+The architecture of the Shaktipeeth resembles that of Kalinga temple tombs and also the quintessential Bangla aatchhala-styled Natmandir.
 The old temple was damaged during the Islamic invasion.
 The present temple is a structure constructed on the remains of the historical temple.

 Today Bhimakali Temple is a new one, constructed in 1927.
 The old temple nearby has a fascinating story to it.
 It got tilted slightly in the 1905 earthquake and after that unbelievably straightened back with a subsequent tremor.
 It is said that the structures of this temple are really deep and also that there is a disused tunnel that connects this to the village of Ranwin, a kilometer away.
 Priests would go into and also leave the temple through this secret passage.